Embrace Empathy: The Surprising Secret to a Happier, Healthier Life

 Empathy is crucial outside the business world as well.
 It touches every aspect of people’s lives.

-According to Harvard Medical School, studies suggest that empathy in healthcare leads to better outcomes.
+Studies from Harvard Medical School suggest that empathy in healthcare leads to better outcomes.
 It improves patient satisfaction and clinical outcomes.
 In addition, patients who feel their doctors truly understand them are more likely to follow their treatment plans.

 Kotkin-De Carvalho explains one reason why this might be true.
 “Being able to sense how people around you feel can be helpful for healthcare providers in particular, who must be attuned to their patients’ physical and emotional states,” she says.